raymondlouie/MPF-BML/README.md

 `main_MPF_BML.m`

 which runs the complete framework, and plots various statistics to confirm the inferred parameters.
 The code has been deliberately left as a script, not a function, to allow users  to explore the different steps of the framework.
 Example data is provided.
-The framework comprises of three steps, each of which can be run independently of the other:
+The framework comprises of three steps, each of which can be run independently of the other.
+Note that the MPF and BML

 #### (1) Mutant Combining

 The purpose of this step is to reduce the number of states (resulting in a decrease in the number of couplings)  to achieve a balance between bias and variance.

-##### Usage
+##### Example usage

+Choose the optimal combining factor from phi_array, a vector of possible values, and weight_seq, the weighting per sequence.

+`phi_array = [0:0.1:1];
+weight_seq = ones(size(msa_aa,1),1) ; % equal weighting per patient
-`phi_opt = mutantCombining(msa_aa, weight_seq);`
+phi_opt = mutantCombining(msa_aa, 'weight_seq',weight_seq,'phi_array',phi_array);`

 where the inputs are:

-msa_aa - a matrix of characters, with each row representing a sequence of observed states (or in the context of the paper, the aminoi acid multiple-sequence-alignment (MSA))
+msa_aa - a matrix of characters, with each row representing a sequence of observed states (or in the context of the paper, the amino acid multiple-sequence-alignment (MSA))

 weight_seq - the weighting of each sequence,